FelixOnline/v2/content/articles/2018-02-23-strikes-hit-imperial-over-pensions-dispute.md

 A number of students across different departments turned out to support the strike.
 A [Facebook event](https://www.facebook.com/events/240481766492493/), “Stand with our Staff”, which invited students to join the picket line, had nearly 250 people interested and attending.

-Thomas Cross, a first-year aeronautical engineering student, and editor of College and City Guild (CGCU) publication The Bolt, was present at the picket line.
+Thomas Cross, a first-year aeronautical engineering student, and editor of City and Guilds College Union (CGCU) publication The Bolt, was present at the picket line.
 He told _Felix_: “I’m here to represent the CGCU, because as a constituent union we’ve decided to follow our fellow members, and ICU as a whole, in support of these strikes.”

 Cross also highlighted the impact these changes could have on those who want to pursue a career in academia: “It was one of the main personal reasons for getting involved in the strike.
 I’ve been considering a career in academia, but this is seriously going to disadvantage people at a lower level.
 Those striking are already in the system, and they’ve acquired a certain amount of pension pay, but for us there won’t be anything guaranteed if the changes go through.”